Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Comparison of solvers for KKT systems with OCP structure

-This turns out to be suboptimal, however: the transposes of the subdiagonal blocks have a nonzero sub-block in the first column, which results in two sub-blocks of fill-in per block.
-An alternative permutation with diagonal blocks of the form \scalebox{0.75}{$ $} and subdiagonal blocks \scalebox{0.75}{$ $} reduces the amount of fill-in.

-Regardless, this approach has three main disadvantages: \quad 1.
+In \cite[\S 4.2]{nicholson_parallel_2018}, the authors write \eqref{eq:opt-cond-ocp-eq} as a block-tridiagonal system with diagonal blocks of the form \scalebox{0.87}{$ $} and subdiagonal blocks \scalebox{0.87}{$ $}.
+They then apply CR to this system, which is equivalent to block Cholesky factorization of the matrix in \Cref{mat:direct-cr-1}.
+This approach has three main disadvantages: \quad 1.
 It does not exploit the optimal control structure at the first level (general fill-in is incurred in all $(\lambda^j,\lambda^j)$ blocks, unlike in \Cref{mat:riccati,mat:pdp-pri}); \quad 2.
 CR is applied to large block matrices of size $2n_x + n_u$; and \quad 3.
 The number of nonzeros in the subdiagonal blocks during CR is not uniform, leading to workload imbalance if distributed across different processors.